Does all this studying about teeth, the body, and the brain make you want to fuel it? Here is a list of some great study snacks to keep you fired up.

 Try to avoid….

 Many foods are great in moderation, but if you’re feeling low or variable energy levels consider eliminating these foods while studying.

 - Energy drinks

 - Foods very high in salt

-What’s your study snack recipe?
-Send a photo and ingredients to email@example.com and we’ll post them on social!
+What’s you’re study snack recipe?
+Send a photo and ingredients to: firstname.lastname@example.org

 Written by Dr. Kerri Lyons